 Spring Fundraising Campaign

-Throughout the month of March, we are organizing the Boston Local Food Program’s first Spring Fundraising Campaign in hopes of raising $5,000 to launch a Technical Assistance Pilot Program.
+We are hosting the Boston Local Food Program’s first Spring Fundraising Campaign in hopes of raising $5,000 to launch a Technical Assistance Pilot Program.

 🌱 Week 1 (03/03-03/09): Give It Up Challenge – Kick off the donation campaign by making a simple but powerful shift—swap your daily chain store coffee and donate those funds to support us.
 Every contribution helps strengthen our local food system and sustain the businesses that make our community thrive.